ldover29/Red_Vs_Blue-Project/README.md

 ![name-of-you-image](https://github.com/ldover29/Red_Vs_Blue_Project/blob/fc199d4c763726196340f5835d465054b99cef88/Images/Day2/Screenshot%202021-11-13%20103402.png)

 The data shown in the above image is concerning due to the fact that there is a spike in activity on **November 6th, 2021** and also the amount of errors codes that resulted.
 This can be a clear indication of a brute force attack.
 The result of trying different credentials over and over would create a large amount of 401 error codes, showcased by the spike in activity on the chart.
+According to the _status_ and _http.response.status_code_ fields on the left of the image above, The records are mostly 401 and 207 errors.
+The 401 errors could be a result of a brute force attack, while the 207 errors indicate that a request has succeeded.
+This means a brute force attack was launched and successful.

 ![name-of-you-image](https://github.com/ldover29/Red_Vs_Blue_Project/blob/c8d1430d6a213328d304badefa4f119f98b36efc/Images/Day2/Screenshot%202021-11-13%20115505.png)
 ![name-of-you-image](https://github.com/ldover29/Red_Vs_Blue_Project/blob/c8d1430d6a213328d304badefa4f119f98b36efc/Images/Day2/Screenshot%202021-11-13%20120213.png)